Easy side dish for Secret Recipe Club: Roasted zucchini sticks coated in Parmesan, flavored breadcrumbs, and herbs.

 Instructions

-- Preheat the oven to 350˚F. Line a baking pan with parchment paper.
+- Preheat the oven to 350˚F. Line a sheet pan with parchment paper.

-- In a medium bowl, combine the bread crumbs, ½ cup Parmesan, garlic powder, oregano, thyme, salt, black pepper, and red pepper.
-Beat the eggs in a separate small bowl.
+- In a shallow bowl, combine the bread crumbs, ยฝ cup Parmesan, garlic powder, oregano, thyme, salt, black pepper, and red pepper flakes.
+Whisk the eggs in a small bowl.

-- Dip the zucchini slices into egg first, then press into bread crumb mixture, shaking off excess.
-Place the breaded zucchini onto the prepared baking pan.
+- Dip the zucchini slices into egg or brush the egg wash onto the zucchini using a plastic basting brush.
+Next, press into breadcrumb mixture, shaking off excess.
+Arrange the breaded zucchini in a single layer on the prepared baking pan.

-- Bake until tender, about 15 minutes.
+- Bake until a light golden brown, about 15 minutes.
 Then broil for 2 - 3 minutes to lightly crisp.

-- Spray with a little olive oil, and sprinkle with the extra Tablespoon of Parmesan and parsley.
+- Spray with a little cooking spray and sprinkle with the extra tablespoon of Parmesan and parsley.

 Lori